santigarcor/laratrust/docs/docs/8.x/usage/querying-relationships.md

 The `HasRolesAndPermissions` has the `roles` and `permissions` relationship, that return a `MorphToMany` relationships.

-The `roles` relationship has all the roles attached to the user.
+The `roles` relationship has all the roles added to the user.

-The `permissions` relationship has all the direct permissions attached to the user.
+The `permissions` relationship has all the direct permissions given to the user.

 ## All Permissions